-- (ii) Arrange for comparable training at another public or private vocational school.
-Students must accept comparable training in writing. - (b) If the school plans to discontinue a program it must notify the agency and affected students in advance.
-The notification must be in writing and must include at least data required under WAC 490-105-210(3). - (c) Students affected by a discontinuation must request a refund within ninety days. - (3) For distance education programs: - (a) A student may request cancellation in any manner. - (b) The following is a minimum refund policy for distance education courses without mandatory resident training: - (i) An applicant may cancel up to five business days after signing the enrollment agreement.
-In the event of a dispute over timely notice, the burden to prove service rests on the applicant. - (ii) If a student cancels after the fifth calendar day but before the school receives the first completed lesson, the school may keep only a registration fee of either fifty dollars or an amount equal to fifteen percent of the tuition (in no case is the school entitled to keep a registration fee greater than one hundred fifty dollars). - (iii) After the school receives the student's first completed lesson and until the student completes half the total number of lessons in the program, the school is entitled to keep the registration fee and a percentage of the total tuition as described in the following table:
+- (6) For discontinued programs: - (a) If instruction in any program is discontinued after training has begun or if the school moves from one location to another, it must either: - (i) Provide students pro rata refunds of all tuition and fees paid; or - (ii) Arrange for comparable training at another public or private vocational school.
+Students must have the opportunity to accept or reject comparable training in writing. - (b) If the school plans to discontinue a program it must notify the agency and affected students in advance.
+The notification must be in writing and must include at a minimum, the data required under WAC 490-105-210(3); - (c) Students affected by a discontinuation must request a refund within ninety days. - (7) For distance education programs: - (a) A student may request cancellation in any manner and upon such request for cancellation being received and recorded by the school demonstrating the last date of attendance and/or completion of a lesson. - (b) The following is a minimum refund policy for distance education courses without mandatory resident training: - (i) An applicant may cancel up to five business days after signing the enrollment agreement.
+In the event of a dispute over timely notice, the burden to prove service rests on the student - (ii) If a student cancels after the fifth calendar day (excluding Sundays and holidays) but before the school receives the first completed lesson, the school may keep only a registration fee of either fifty dollars or an amount equal to fifteen percent of the tuition, but no greater than a registration fee of one hundred fifty dollars. - (iii) After the school receives the student's first completed lesson and until the student completes half the total number of lessons in the program, the school is entitled to keep the registration fee and a percentage of the total tuition as described in the following table: